Certora/Documentation/docs/prover/cli/conf-file-api.md

-How CLI Options are mapped to JSON
+How CLI options are mapped to JSON
 ----------------------------------

 Command-line arguments are stored as key-value pairs in the conf file.